mallapurbharat/cardano-tx-sample/native-tokens/fungible-token.md

 mkdir ./tokens
 cd tokens/
 ```
 ### NOTE: This guide assumes that you already have addresses with sufficient balance.
+Save the address in an enviroment variable as below

 ```bash

 address=<INSERT PAYMENT ADDRESS HERE>

 ```

 ## Minting native assets